Do you want to develop new skills and work with passionate people in a supportive environment?

 Our writing team cover a range of topics, from show-specific feature articles to general interest pieces.
 We are a pretty casual site, so we aren’t looking for the next Shakespeare, we just need reliable, switched on people who are willing to a) state their opinion on something or b) interview interesting people, research topics, and compile engaging pieces.
 We’ll set the direction of the story for you, but we’ll also encourage you to write about topics that are close to your heart (and background).
 You’ll get advice on structure and form and all the technical points of writing from our expert editors, which will help you pick up some fantastic new skills along the way.

-To apply for roles in this area, please contact our operations manager, Steph at firstname.lastname@example.org
+To apply for roles in this area, please contact our Editor In Chief, Hughesy at email@example.com

 To apply for roles in this area, please contact our musical reviews coordinator, Maxine Montgomery, if you would like to review musicals (firstname.lastname@example.org) and our play reviews coordinator, Adam Letherbarrow, if you would like to review plays (email@example.com).